Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Diamond Medallion is the highest frequent flyer tier in the Delta SkyMiles program, above Platinum, Gold, and Silver.
-Requiring the most amount of money spent and the most amount of miles flown for Delta elite status, the benefits are plentiful and very beneficial.
+It requires a hefty amount of spending with Delta Air Lines, but the benefits are plentiful.

-Diamond Medallion passengers are given the best treatment among any of Delta’s frequent flyers (except for the elusive Delta 360 status, which is by invitation only).
+Diamond Medallion passengers are given the best treatment among Delta’s frequent flyers (except for those who have the elusive Delta 360 status, which is by invitation only).

-While the requirements to earn Delta Diamond Medallion are the hardest amongst all the tiers, it can certainly be worth it for those that travel for business or those that appreciate extra comfort throughout their air travels.
+While the requirements to earn Delta Diamond Medallion are the hardest among all its status tiers, it can certainly be worth it for those who travel for business or who appreciate extra comfort during their air travel.

 How To Earn Delta Diamond Medallion

 Earning Diamond isn’t easy.
-It’s the hardest to earn of the 4 elite tiers that Delta has, and is actually harder than several competing frequent flyer programs.
+It’s the hardest of Delta’s 4 elite tiers to earn, and it’s more difficult than several competing frequent flyer programs.

 Choice Benefits (up to $2,000 Value)